codergautam/openai-gpt-token-counter/README.md

 ### Text Models

 - GPT3 (text-davinci-003, text-curie-001, text-babbage-001, text-ada-001)
-- GPT2 (no longer officially supported by OpenAI)

 For text models, no need to pass the model name as a string.
 Just use the text function, they should all use the same tokens calculation.